BeNhNp/Bilingual/files/screenshots/tool.md

 Currently I'm using PyQt5 to build the GUI of my `AlignTool`, There are many tools(`ABBYY Aligner`, `WinAlign`, `Tmxmall`, etc.) available, why do I waste the energy to `reinventing the wheel`?

-Well, I try some of them, and they're not convient.
+Well, the reason is simple, I try some of them, and they're not convient.
 Most of the users have to accustom themself and endure the unconvience, but I, as a programer, have enough experience to build a toy demo and the refine the toy until finally meeting the pratical needs.

 ## Introduction